JhonnGutierrez/JhonnGutierrez/README.md

 # Jhonn Gutierrez | Frontend Developer

+« Every day learning something different, from psychology and illustration to programming and physics »

 ## About Me

 I am a frontend developer specialize in the implementation of web pages focused on the usability and accessibility of the end user, and I have skills in the integration of APIs and connection with the backend.